Homepage > St. Louis Fatal Car Accident Attorney

 Losing a loved one in a car accident is never expected.
 In addition to the trauma a family experiences after the sudden loss, they may also be left with heavy financial burdens due to medical bills and funeral expenses, as well as the loss of income the deceased would have contributed.
-We understand that money may be the last thing on your mind following the death of a family member.
+Our St. Louis car accident lawyers understand that money may be the last thing on your mind following the death of a family member.
 The St. Louis wrongful death attorneys from The Cagle Law Firm will handle your claim with compassion and respect and work toward getting the compensation your family needs to move forward.

 Missouri Fatal Crash Statistics

-According to the Missouri Department of Transportation, 786 people died in fatal crashes in 2011.
-Speeding and alcohol were found to be significant contributing factors in crashes in the state of Missouri: 38.2% of fatal crashes involved speeding and 26.8% of fatal crashes involved alcohol.
-Additionally, commercial motor vehicles were involved in a significant number of accidents and accounted for 15.2% of fatal crashes.
+According to the Missouri Department of Transportation, 761 people died in fatal crashes in 2014.
+Alcohol and or other drugs were found to be significant contributing factors in 26.7% of fatal crashes.
+Speeding was a factor for 17.4% of the fatal crashes.
+Aggressive driving-too fast for conditions contributed to 24% of the fatal crashes.
+Additionally, commercial motor vehicles were involved in a significant number of accidents and accounted for 14.5% of fatal crashes.

 Wearing a seat belt remains the most effective way to prevent injury or death in a motor vehicle accident.
 Even though MODOT statistics show that 32.6% of drivers and 30.3% of passengers killed in 2011 Missouri traffic crashes were wearing seat belts, 97.5% of drivers involved in accidents while wearing a seatbelt survived without injury.